ParallelCoinTeam/parallelcoin/docs/index.md

 The hard fork includes the following new features:

-- **New Proof of work hash function** - uses very large integer long division to avert the centralisation of hash power by using the slowest and most expensive integer mathematical operation already being most optimally implemented in CPUs.
+- **New Proof of Work hash function** - uses very large integer long division to avert the centralisation of hash power by using the slowest and most expensive integer mathematical operation already being most optimally implemented in CPUs - long division.
   GPU dividers are slower and no ASIC could do it faster.

 - **9 way parallel prime based block intervals** - The blocks come in randomly anyway so why not make the schedule semi-random?